 They were appointed by the U.S. Marshal for the District that they were going to work in.
 They were assigned to the field.
 They lived away from the District Headquarters Office.
-Most of them worked out of their homes and the local Sheriffs offices in the Western states.
+Most of them worked out of there homes and the local Sheriffs offices in the Western states.
 They worked in the District serving Warrants; Criminal, Civil process and transporting prisoners.

-At one time when this title was used in the 1800's, Judge Parker had over 200 Field Deputy U.S. Marshals at one Time.
+At one time when this title was used in the 1800's, Judge Parker had over 200 Deputy U.S. Marshals at one Time.
 They were paid very little money.

 FEE DEPUTY U.S. MARSHAL

 When, in the opinion of the U.S. Marshal, public business requires it, he may appoint one or more Fee Deputies, subject to approval of the Attorney General, They hold office (unless sooner removed by the U.S. District Court for the District, or by the U.S. Attorney General) during the pleasure of the District U.S. Marshal.
 (See Act of March 4, 1911, 36 Stat.
 1355)